-In the last few decades, technology advancements played a huge part in transforming the processes and policies of the real estate industry.
-Long gone are the days of discovering houses through a yard sign, and it is crucial for market players to adjust to a fast-paced competitive environment to stay relevant.
+In the last few decades, technological advancements played a huge part in transforming the processes and policies of the real estate industry.
+Long gone are the days of discovering houses through a yard sign, and it is crucial for the retailers to adjust to a fast-paced competitive environment to stay relevant.

 For instance, a survey by the National Association of Realtors found out that 51% of real estate transactions start off on the internet.
 Furthermore, according to the report, real estate agents cite the primary tech tools that provide the highest quality leads as social media (47%), Multiple Listing Sites (32%), brokerage’s and listing aggregator’s websites (29%).
 More surprisingly, almost half (48%) of surveyed real estate firms named the biggest challenge in the industry to keep up with the pace of technology.

-Taking into this into account, it is evident that technology advancements will further influence market dynamics and stakeholders, and only those who will be able to adapt to changing market conditions will be able to claim a piece of market share.
+Taking this into account, it is evident that technology advancements will further influence economic dynamics and stakeholders, and only those who will be able to adapt to changing conditions will be able to claim a piece of market share.

 Here are only several already proven real estate data scraping use cases:

 Real estate aggregators heavily rely on the web scraping practice to gather vast amounts of real-time intelligence from numerous data sources and display it on their one-stop-shop website for consumers’ benefit.

-- Forecasting market direction is a must for all market players, be it investors, realtors, or brokerages.
-Hence, real estate industry data scraping aids in collecting historical and current intelligence on properties, value, sales cycles, etc. The analyzed data provides data-backed predictions on how the market is going to perform, which consequently allows market players to adjust their tactics and strategies.
+Forecasting economic direction is a must for all market players, be it investors, realtors, or brokerages.
+Hence, real estate industry data scraping aids in collecting historical and current intelligence on properties, value, sales cycles, etc. The analyzed data provides data-backed predictions on how the industry is going to perform, which consequently allows economic actors to adjust their tactics and strategies.

-- Monitoring competition is yet another crucial aspect in this highly competitive market.
+Monitoring competition is yet another crucial aspect in this highly competitive environment.
 Thanks to data scraping, it is possible to swiftly collect real-time pricing intelligence data and promptly react to pricing changes to be price competitive.
 Ultimately, this knowledge contributes to winning the customer or business.